wnc-supply-sites/wnc-supply-sites/README.md

 #### Docker

 - if on Mac, be sure to go to settings, file & folder permissions, and allow 'Docker' to access 'Documents' folder
+- if on Mac, be sure to configure docker to be installed as a system resource
 - TODO: docker install steps

 Access local DB (on docker)